Blowin' Away (Dizzy Reece and Ted Curson album)

-Blowin' Away is an album by trumpeters Dizzy Reece and Ted Curson which was recorded in 1976 and first released on the Interplay label.
+Blowin' Away is an album by trumpeters Dizzy Reece and Ted Curson, recorded in 1976 and released on the Interplay label.

 Reception

-Allmusic awarded the album 4 stars with its review by Scott Yanow stating "It is a pity that Reece and Curson do not get to tangle on all of the numbers, but they do shoot off some fireworks (most notably on "Walkin'"); the playing by all of the veterans is up to par".
+AllMusic's review by Scott Yanow stated, "It is a pity that Reece and Curson do not get to tangle on all of the numbers, but they do shoot off some fireworks (most notably on 'Walkin); the playing by all of the veterans is up to par".

+DownBeat assigned the album 4.5 stars.
+Brent Staples wrote, "Blowin' Away has all the elements of an old time cuttin’ session: familiar tunes, a strong rhythm section and two roosters in the same barnyard.
+Curson and Reece seem intent upon blowing each other out of the studio".